sachsmc/knit-git-markr-guide/knitr/knit.md

 ![tex](img/tex.png)

 Thus markdown has the dual advantages of being readble on it's own, and having associated tools to create other document formats from it.
+Math in markdown is just like math in Latex.

 ### Incorporating code chunks